peeveen/sourcelink-gitlab-proxy/README.md

 ## Line Endings

-Much like how _Git for Windows_ has a _Checkout Windows-style, commit Unix-style line endings_ feature, this proxy can do a similar thing, and this is controlled by the `LineEndingChange` argument.
-If the exact checksum of the source file provided via Source Link does not match the checksum stored in the package PDB, Visual Studio will reject it for not matching the original source code, so it is imperative that the source code fetched by this proxy is a byte-for-byte copy of the code as it was _**during the creation of the NuGet package**_.
+_Git for Windows_ has a '_Checkout Windows-style, commit Unix-style line endings_' feature, controlled by the `autocrlf` variable.
+This feature is **bad news** for Source Link.

+Visual Studio will **reject** any retrieved source file if the exact checksum of that source file does not match the checksum stored in the package PDB, so it is imperative that the source code fetched by this proxy is a byte-for-byte copy of the code as it was seen _**during the creation of the NuGet package**_.

-> If your NuGet packages are created on a Linux build server, you probably don't need to worry about this.
+This means that, if you published a NuGet package from a Windows environment (where the code was checked-out with CRLF line-endings), but Source Link provides the code for the package _directly from the Git repository_ (where the code will have Unix-style LF line-endings), then there will be a mismatch.

+You can use the `LineEndingType` argument to make the proxy attempt a line-ending replacement on any fetched source content.
+For the proxy to perform such a string modification, it has to try to figure out the file encoding so that it can decode the content, perform the substitutions, then re-encode that modified content using the original encoding type.
+For now, only UTF-8/16/32 encodings are supported, and if a source file has no byte-order-mark, it is assumed to be UTF-8.

 ## TODO

 - Make use of the refresh token that is returned with the access token, and/or try to determine expiry times of access tokens (though [this page](https://forum.gitlab.com/t/missing-expires-in-in-the-token-response/1232) suggests that they _never expire!_ 😮)
-- Better text translation.
-Currently it expects all source files to be returned as UTF8 or UTF8-BOM.
-Not sure if other encodings will ever be received.
+- Support more encodings for the `LineEndingChange` functionality.
 - Slightly better error handling during access token generation.
-- Change build to self contained, running on a minimal Linux image.
+- Change build to `--self-contained`, running on a minimal Linux image.